rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: That means that the evaluation of the dynamic module (it's body or whatever it needs)...
 In CJS, you need to evaluate the entire module...
 That will happen before evaluating any code of the importing module.

-CP: we can go to module evaluation in the spec and you will see in step 7 right after we evaluate all the dependencies. then we are ready to evaluate the ES module that is importing hte dynamic module.  we eval the pending bindings, otherwise we throw an error.  so before the source test but after the dependencies.
+CP: We can go to module evaluation in the spec and you will see in step 7 right after we evaluate all the dependencies. then we are ready to evaluate the ES module that is importing hte dynamic module.  we eval the pending bindings, otherwise we throw an error.  so before the source test but after the dependencies.

 AWB: Ok, you described this as Create Pending Binding, you resolve all these bindings and their values are available.